 The Consulting team provides outward facing services including security assessments and reviews, incident response coordination, policy and procedure development, internal and forensic investigations, awareness and training, penetration testing, simulated phishing, cybersecurity risk governance, and regulatory compliance.
 Consulting also serves as the Business Owner for many cybersecurity services operated by other UIT teams, including authentication, centralized logging, email security, data loss prevention, firewalls, mobile device management, and VPN.

 Consulting is now taking a greater role in supporting the university's payment card industry (PCI) regulatory compliance obligations.

-Along with privileged access workstation (PAW) development, patching and anti-malware for endpoints have been transitioned to the new Endpoint Engineering and Design team under the End User Experience group in Client Services.
+Along with privileged access workstation (PAW) development, patching and anti-malware for endpoints have been transitioned to the new Endpoint Engineering and Design team under the End User Experience group in Client Experience & Solutions.

 School of Medicine IRT Security

 Dual reporting into ISO and Stanford Health Care's Technology & Digital Solutions (TDS), the School of Medicine's security team provides specialized tools for SoM (e.g., AMIE and SUSI), firewall rule management, MedSecureSend, network anomaly monitoring, encrypted flash drives, annual onboarding for high risk communities (hospital residents and Med School trainees), and coordination for security activities with Stanford Medicine (SoM, SHC, and SCH).